 “What has Jerusalem to do with Athens?”

-The Studio for Art, Faith & History is partnering with Society for Classical Learning to host a two-week study program in Orvieto for a group of students selected from classical-Christian academies around the United States.
+The Studio for Art, Faith & History has partnered with the Society for Classical Learning to host a two-week study program in Orvieto for a group of students selected from classical-Christian academies around the United States.

 Tertullian’s question, asked around the year 200, remains as new as it is old: “What has Athens to do with Jerusalem?”